 How to promote widespread affordable access to space-based connectivity solutions, particularly in developing and least developed countries and low-income and remote communities, by encouraging competition, innovation, private investment, and public-private partnerships, among other mechanisms?

 How can the environmental impact of space connectivity operations be minimized, and what measures or policies can promote environmentally sustainable practices in the space industry?
-Recognizing the respective mandates of different UN entities related to the outer space, such as ITU, UNOOSA and COPUOS, how can the ITU support coordination and dialogue on the growing issue of space debris, and how can international cooperation be enhanced to ensure sustainable space operations?
-What innovative approaches are being considered to mitigate these challenges related to environmental risks and space debris?
+Recognizing the respective mandates of different UN entities related to outer space, such as ITU, UNOOSA, and COPUOS, how can the ITU support coordination and dialogue on the growing issue of space debris, and how can international cooperation be enhanced to ensure sustainable space operations?
+What innovative approaches are being considered to mitigate environmental risks and space debris?

 What policies can support ongoing innovation and research in space connectivity technologies, and how can these policies ensure that advancements benefit all sectors of society?

-What policy and regulatory measures countries can take to ensure security, trust, and resilience regarding space-based services for communication?
+What policy and regulatory measures can countries take to ensure security, trust, and resilience regarding space-based services for communication?
 How can these measures be coordinated and harmonized internationally?

-How can space-based connectivity support disaster preparedness, early-warning systems, and climate monitoring, particularly in vulnerable regions?
+How can space-based connectivity support disaster preparedness, early-warning systems, and climate monitoring, particularly in vulnerable regions, including SIDs ?
 Within ITU’s coordination role, what cooperation mechanisms can promote timely voluntary data-sharing and integration with terrestrial emergency-response systems?

 Strengthening ICT-centric Innovation Ecosystems and Entrepreneurship